Acraplet/wc_calibration/README.md

 ## Plot and compare the maps

-Once these maps have been made, they can be plotted individually from the mPMTmapping folder with
+Once these maps have been made, they can be plotted individually from the `mPMTmapping/` folder with
 ```
-bash plotting_mPMTmap.sh ID
+bash plot_mPMTmap.sh ID
 ```
 Or compared with
 ```
-bash plotting_mPMTmap.sh ID1 ID2
+bash plot_mPMTmap.sh ID1 ID2
 ```
 Note: the source coordinates need to be identical for the comparision to be made.